Upgrading the returns process for a more circular economy

 “What we’re facing right now is very much a change in expectation among consumers and that is primarily driven by a sense now that a number of the items that are bought online are consumable, rather than something that you will purchase and nurture for a number of years … Consumer demand is driving the expectation that we should receive everything very, very quickly, for free delivery, and people nowadays expect some kind of free return on that item as well.
 But really, there is no such thing as a free return.”

-Eve argues that businesses need to examine how they can work closely with their customers to deliver the best value, while at the same time tempering expectations around the life cycle of their goods.
+Eve argues that businesses need to examine how they can work closely with their customers to deliver the best value, while at the same time tempering expectations around the lifecycle of their goods.
 This will require retailers to understand how to break down and reuse their products right from the start of the manufacturing process.
 This is a big task for retailers focused on overcoming the day-to-day challenges, and Eve explains that it is also why ZigZag chose to focus on reverse logistics.

-“Our biggest challenge, and the one that really gets us out of bed in the morning, is looking at how we can insure that those items, which can quite often be 65 percent of all items sold, do not end up in a landfill, but help the retailers to resell those items at the fullest value as quickly as possible.”
+“Our biggest challenge, and the one that really gets us out of bed in the morning, is looking at how we can ensure that those items, which can quite often be 65 percent of all items sold, do not end up in a landfill, but help the retailers to resell those items at the fullest value as quickly as possible.”

 Although a number of other companies operate in the returns space, ZigZag sees itself as the glue that connects retailers with a global network of warehouses, resellers and courier companies.
 The company has found a huge appetite for its product form retailers, pointing to a need for such solutions.